pote/disc/README.md

 ### Enqueue mode

-By default, Disc places your jobs in an in-memory hash, with each queue being a key in the hash and values being an ordered array.
+By default, Disc places your jobs in an in-memory hash, with each queue being a key in the hash and values being an array.

 ```ruby
 require 'disc'